 In Britain the responsibility for enforcement of the laws protecting our wildlife rests with the police.
 However, many different offences are committed against wildlife in this country every year.
 It is easy to think of wildlife crime as being something that happens in the countryside and many people do not associate this type of crime with London.
 However, the London area is home to a wide range of wild species, including many which are protected in law.
 Rare species like peregrine falcons, black redstarts, dormice and stag beetles are resident here and share the capital with the more often seen foxes and pigeons.
 Some of these do become victims of wildlife crime, but much of the work of the Wildlife Crime Unit concerns wildlife that lives elsewhere in Britain, or in other countries that is the subject of crimes committed by people in London.

-For example, some London people travel to other parts of Britain to take the eggs of rare birds, or even the birds themselves, which do not live here, and endangered species in other countries are killed to supply wildlife products which are in demand in London.
+For example, some London residents travel to other parts of Britain to take the eggs of rare birds, or even the birds themselves, which do not ordinarily live here, and endangered species in other countries are killed to supply wildlife products that are in demand in London.

-The Unit is part of the Met’s Specialist Crime Directorate, and is made up of a small team of specialist police and civilian staff who have been appointed for their expertise and experience in wildlife matters.
+The unit is part of the Mets SCO Intelligence Development (SCOID) and is made up of a small team of specialist police and police staff who have been appointed for their expertise and experience in wildlife matters.
 The Metropolitan Police Service is committed to enforcing the laws protecting wildlife.
-If you know of anybody involved in crimes against wildlife, or simply wish to know more about our work, please contact the Wildlife Crime Unit using the details on the right-hand side.
+If you know of anybody involved in crimes against wildlife, or simply wish to know more about our work, please contact the Wildlife Crime Unit - see related contacts.
 You can also report crime anonymously to Crimestoppers on 0800 555 111.